Skip to content

 • Networks = change Skip floating IP assignment to Auto-assign Floating IP

-• Description = Add your Full name, matrix number and course name.
+• Description = Add your Full name, student book number and course name.
 This info will be visible only to teachers.

 • Check everything twice and press Add to cart.